-The geographical "center" of Dalmatia - Čiovo island - abuts the historical core of ancient Trogir, the UNESCO-protected town, the bridges of which anchor it onto the mainland.
+The geographical "center" of Dalmatia - Čiovo island - is located right next to the historical core of ancient Trogir, the UNESCO-protected town, anchored onto the mainland bt bridges.
 The woods of Čiovo hide numerous places of worship, and its waters hide a wealth of marine life.
-Swaying branches of pine beckon you to the restful coves that they are watching over, while the developed hospitality industry presents numerous entertainment options in a more urban setting.
+Swaying branches of pine beckon you to the restful coves that they watch over, while the developed hospitality industry presents numerous entertainment options in a more urban setting.

 Čiovo - the island of runaways and solitary souls

 Čiovo island has always stood in the path of conquerors.
 The many witnesses to this fact are today prime cultural attractions.
 A number of them date back to the middle ages, and of these perhaps the most valuable and famous is the monastery of the Holy Cross near Arbanija, highlighted by a gorgeous cloister and a valuable collection of medieval art.

 Čiovo was once an island oasis of spiritual peace, as attested by the many beautiful sacral buildings.
 Our Lady of Prizidnica is a well-known sanctuary where hermit-monks have been settled since the Middle Ages.
 Just over a mile away lies the town of Slatine, with its priceless Romanesque church of Saint Peter. Žedno village has a church of Saint Maurice from the fourth century, another refuge of hermit monks.

 Čiovo island - a quiet holiday in idyllic towns